Is birth control covered under the Affordable Care Act?

-Before the birth control mandate, many insurers did not cover contraceptives for women, which often meant they were unaffordable or out of reach.
-Since the mandate came into effect the number of women with out-of-pocket expenditures on contraceptives dropped from 21% to 3%.
+In the past, many health insurance plans did not cover contraceptives for women which often meant going without them.
+In 2011, President Obama signed the birth control mandate into law as part of the Affordable Care Act (ACA).
+Since the birth control mandate came into effect, the number of women with out-of-pocket expenses towards contraceptives dropped from 21% to 3%.
 What most people understand about the mandate is that birth control became free.
 But is this really true?
 And if it is, how does it affect you?

-First of all, how much did birth control cost before the ACA?
+How much did birth control cost before the ACA?

 Is birth control free under the ACA?

 Before the birth control mandate passed, women were required to pay out-of-pocket costs for birth control alongside their health insurance premium and yearly deductible.
 After the birth control mandate was signed into law, women in the United States no longer had to pay those out-of-pocket costs, as the ACA required insurance companies to cover contraceptive methods and counseling even if they hadn’t met their deductibles.